tomsaalex/FungID_FrontEnd/README.md

-# FungID
+# FungID - Mobile Client
-A mushroom classficiation app for Android systems.
+The Android client for my client-server, mushroom identification application, built as part of my Bachelor's Thesis.